Meet the People Behind the Walker Youngbird Foundation Mission

 (Hunkpapa and Oglala Lakota)

-Former Special Assistant to the President for Native American Affairs, White House Domestic Policy Council (Obama administration); artist, advocate, and board member of several leading institutions. -
+Former Special Assistant to the President for Native American Affairs, White House Domestic Policy Council (Obama administration); artist, advocate, and board member of several leading institutions -

 John Lukavic

-Andrew W. Mellon Curator of Native Arts, Denver Art Museum (Denver, CO)
+Andrew W. Mellon Curator of Native Arts, Denver Art Museum

 -